mircealungu/reconstruction/3_EvolutionaryAnalysis.md

 - an e-type system is *embedded* in the real world
 - since the world changes, the system must change too.

 There are actually two parts of the "world" where changes can impact a given software system.
-The social context and the technical context.
+The context of use and the technical context.

-## The *Social Context*
+## The *Context of Use*

-To think about: *Do you have good examples of systems that had to change because the real world changed around them?*
+To think about:

+- *Do you have good examples of systems that had to change because the real world changed around them?*